mariadb-operator/mariadb-operator/docs/MAXSCALE.md

 ## Configuration

-Like MariaDB, MaxScale allows you to provide global configuration parameters in a `maxscale.conf` file.
+Similar to MariaDB, MaxScale allows you to provide global configuration parameters in a `maxscale.conf` file.
 You don't need to provide this config file directly, but instead you can use the `spec.config.params` to instruct the operator to create the `maxscale.conf`:

 ```yaml
 apiVersion: mariadb.mmontes.io/v1alpha1